Military chaplain: World War II

 Germany had a tradition of appointing Catholic and Evangelical military chaplains and Jewish military field rabbis.
 This was continued in the Army and Navy of the Wehrmacht, for the Roman Catholic and Protestant denominations only.
 A total of 95% of all Germans being Christian, German soldiers during Nazi times continued to belong to the churches and had the words "Gott mit uns" (God with us) on the belt buckles of every Army and Navy enlisted men and non-commissioned officers.
 Despite this proportion of Christians, the totalitarian national socialistic government of the German Reich tried to weaken the authority and influence of the churches over their German adherents.
 Besides the international Jewish question, the international character of the Catholic church was another challenge.
 A few Catholics who devoutly resisted the Nazis, suffered imprisonment and hardship.
 The case was solved by the Reichskonkordat (1933) between the Holy See and Nazi Germany.
-The government of the German Reich early established an pastoral ministry for the German Army and the Reichskonkordat settled the appointment of an Army bishop.
+The government of the German Reich early established a pastoral ministry for the German Army and the Reichskonkordat settled the appointment of an Army bishop.
 Therefore, the military chaplains could more freely operate out of the Catholic hierarchy.
 Franz Justus Rarkowski, S.M., became ordained the Catholic military Field Bishop (Feldbischof) of Nazi Germany in 1938 until 1945.

 German military chaplains who served the Wehrmacht were part of the German mainstream and lent the Nazi war effort legitimacy.
 The Christian military chaplains served between strange poles.
-While the Nazi ideology was at its core anti-christian (the elite SS units never allowed chaplains), 95% of Germans were baptized Christians.
+While the Nazi ideology was at its core anti-Christian, 95% of Germans were baptized Christians.
 German soldiers during the Nazi era continued to belong to the churches and had the words "Gott mit uns" (God with us) on their belt buckles.
 "Being a chaplain in the German army had always been a prestigious position and the Nazis wanted people who represented that old military tradition (..) and not sow discord or division.
 They wanted people who were not troublemakers."
 The German military chaplains mostly wanted to bring the word of the Christian God to men in the field and to deliver the sacraments, make their families proud and serve their country.
-“The motives of the chaplains were not unusual, (..) their noble, personal and professional motives turned them into a legitimating force in a war of annihilation.”
+"The motives of the chaplains were not unusual, (..) their noble, personal and professional motives turned them into a legitimating force in a war of annihilation."
 Military chaplains in Nazi Germany were rigorously screened.
 First, names were put on the desks of the local civilian bishops, and then the names had to be approved by the according Ministry for Church Affairs.
 Eventually the names were cleared by the military's chaplaincy office and the Gestapo ("Secret State Police").